Anxiety is a response to stress, and it can cause a variety of psychological and physical symptoms.

 In the long term:

-If you frequently need over-the-counter nausea medications or vomit often, talk to your doctor.
+If you frequently need over-the-counter nausea medications or vomit often, talk with your doctor.

 Everyone experiences stress and anxiety at some point.
 There are steps you can take to lower stress and deal with occasional bouts of nausea.